Rick-1990/AngularTests/GeocodingNominatim/README.md

 ```
 npm start
 ```
+Select "GeocodingNominatim" from the list to view this demo
 # License
 This repository is licensed under the terms of the GNU GPLv3 license.
 You may read the full terms in the [LICENSE file](../LICENSE)